 The entire Board and Superintendent meet to discuss individual and/or compiled reflection/assessment results.
 This conversation shall be held in a closed session and may include identifying commonalities and differences as well as developing and agreement on performance expectations.

-The Board and Superintendent determine expectations relating to performance standards and District goals.
-Throughout the year the Superintendent collects and retains evidence of performance for areas of emphasis as well as standards and District goals.
+The Board and Superintendent determine expectations relating to performance standards.
+Throughout the year the Superintendent collects and retains evidence of performance for the standards.
 S/he shares evidence with the Board throughout the year to demonstrate efforts toward increased competencies in these areas.

-The Board considers and incorporates Superintendent evidences into the Superintendent annual performance evaluation and collectively, with one voice, determines the Superintendent performance level for each standard and goal.
+The Board considers and incorporates Superintendent evidences into the Superintendent annual performance evaluation and collectively, with one voice, determines the Superintendent performance level for each standard.

 The final evaluation (summative) of the Superintendent shall be discussed and adopted in an open meeting of the Board and reflected in the meeting minutes.